 - The university or authority that issued the document.

 - A translator.
-The translator’s name and stamp must appear clearly from the translation.
-If the stamp is not in Danish, English or German, it must be translated by a translator.
-The translator must use a band, seal or the like to attach the translated document to the document in the original language.
+The translator's name and stamp must be clearly indicated on the translation.
+If the stamp is not in Danish, Swedish, Norwegian, or English, it must be translated by an authorized translator.

-When we have finalised the assessment of your application, you will receive an email with your specialist registration.
+Once we have completed the assessment of your application, you will receive an email containing your specialist registration.

-When you have received your specialist registration, it will appear from our public online register of healthcare professionals.
-Here you, your employer and anyone interested can see your registration status.
+Upon receiving your specialist registration, your information will be added to the public online register of healthcare professionals.
+This register allows your employer and other interested parties to view your registration status.